It’s hard for me to believe, that in the short span of time it took for the traffic light to turn green, my whole life was altered.

 That decision would be that I would have to leave the home and gardens that I loved.
 Because what he had said meant I could no longer live with him.

 It didn’t happen overnight, my leaving one life to begin another.
 I had to absorb it all and figure out what to do next.

-You mourn the years you’ve spent together, when really it was a lost cause all along.
-You just didn’t know it.
+You mourn the years you’ve spent together when really it was a lost cause all along.

-In the space of time it took for a traffic light to change, I learned that there had been a secret life taking place since the day we married.
+In the space of time it took for a traffic light to change, I learned that he had had a secret life since the day we got married.
 The whole damned time.